rduplain/archive/README.md

 skins which start in landscape mode for keymaps which do not readily support the Android Emulator keybindings.

-Your emulator can look like this, with only window decorations your window manager adds:
+Your emulator can look like this, without any emulator onion graphics and only window decorations which your window manager adds:

 ![Minimal Landscape Emulator](https://raw.github.com/rduplain/android-minimal-skins/master/minimal-land.png)

+That is, you get a window which is the viewport of the Android device and nothing else.

 Installation